ITAL 111 Comprehensive Beginning Italian for Spanish Speakers (Spring 2020)*

 regalo arte persona simpatica lentamente lago antipatico libro grande memoria punto auto personalmente vista clinica cantando libreria armonia biblioteca laboratorio unico teatro moto musica continuamente rapidamente

-IF YOU SPEAK SPANISH, LEARN ITALIAN IN A FAST-TRACK CLASS DESIGNED FOR YOU!
+IF YOU SPEAK SPANISH, LEARN ITALIAN IN A CLASS DESIGNED FOR YOU!

-FULFILLS THE WORLD LANGUAGES AND CULTURES DEGREE REQUIREMENT
+IT FULFILLS THE FIRST HALF OF WORLD LANGUAGES AND CULTURES DEGREE REQUIREMENT

 - The development of this new course was also made possible by special funding from the MAECI (Italy’s Ministry of Foreign Affairs and International Cooperation).